 Professor Tim Lang

-He and the Centre for Food Policy at City University London work closely with scientific and civil society organisations, the latter in the UK notably through Sustain (which he chaired in the past), the UK Food Group, and Food & Climate Research Network (Oxford University).
+He and the Centre for Food Policy at City University London work closely with scientific and civil society organisations, the latter in the UK notably through the Food Research Collaboration (run from this Centre since 2014), Sustain (which he chaired in the past), the UK Food Group (of development NGOs), and Food & Climate Research Network (Oxford University).
 He has been Vice-President of the Chartered Institute of Environmental Health (since 1999) and President of Garden Organic (since 2008).
-He is special advisor to the Food Research Collaboration, an inter-University, inter-disciplinary academic collaboration with UK civil society (www.foodresearch.org.uk) which he founded, and helped create City’s role in the 5 University IFSTAL partnership (www.ifstal.ac.uk) which shares food systems thinking for post-graduates in a wide range of disciplines.
+He is special advisor to the Food Research Collaboration on Food and Brexit ((www.foodresearch.org.uk).
+He helped create City’s role in the 7 University IFSTAL partnership (www.ifstal.ac.uk) which shared food systems thinking for post-graduates in a wide range of disciplines (2015-19).

 He has written and co-written many articles, reports, chapters and books.
 His most recent books are Food Wars (with Michael Heasman, Routledge, 2015), Unmanageable Consumer (with Yiannis Gabriel, Sage, 2015), Ecological Public Health (with Geof Rayner, Routedge Earthscan, 2012), Food Policy (with D Barling and M Caraher, Oxford University Press, 2009) and the Atlas of Food (with E Millstone, Earthscan 2003/2008), which won the André Simon award 2003.
 He writes frequently in the media and wrote a monthly column in The Grocer 2000-15.

 He was elected Fellow of the Faculty of Public Health in 2001, and Fellow by Distinction in 2014.
-He was elected Hon Freeman of the Worshipful Company of Cooks (City of London) in 2008.
-He won the BBC R4 Derek Cooper award in 2004, the Observer Lifetime Achievement award in 2007, and the Agri-Bagri Award of the Australia-New Zealand Agri-Food Network also in 2007.
-He rides a bicycle to work, doesn't own a car and grows vegetables and fruit in his London garden.
+He was made a Freeman of the Worshipful Company of Cooks (City of London) in 2016.
+He won the BBC R4 Derek Cooper award in 2004, The Observer Lifetime Achievement award in 2007, and the Agri-Bagri Award of the Australia-New Zealand Agri-Food Network also in 2007.
+He grows vegetables and fruit in his London garden.

 2015 Chancellor’s Prize, City University London (Lord Mayor of London)